mitranim/ng-decorate/readme.md

 ## Description

-ES7 decorators for Angular 1.x applications.
-Help you make Angular's directive API and dependency injection play nicely with ES6 modules, classes, and TypeScript's property declarations.
+ES7 decorators for Angular 1.x.
+Help you:

+* Get around Angular's dependency injection while using ES6 modules.
+* Make custom directive declarations very short and semantic.
+* Declare bindables directly on class properties.

 Perfect for an ES7 / TypeScript application.

 This readme assumes you're already using [`jspm`](http://jspm.io) and `System`, and have an ES6 transpilation workflow with [`babel`](https://babeljs.io/) or